Herodium

 By the Editors of the Madain Project

-The Herodium (هيروديون) or Herodeion, 15 kilometers south of Jerusalem the fortress and the palace of Herod the Great is located on a hill shaped like a truncated cone that rises 758 meters above sea level, stood Herodium, the palace-fortress built by King Herod.
-Herodion is the only site that is named after King Herod the Great.
+The ancient Herodium (هيروديون) or Herodeion, situated 15 kilometers south of Jerusalem, was the fortress-palace of Herod the Great.
+It was constructed on a hill shaped like a truncated cone that rises approx. 758 meters above sea level.
+Herodion is the only site that is named after King.

 Overview